 These barber-surgeons just like other craftsmen needed to advertise their services and in Medieval London placed bowls of blood in their windows, to remind passers-by they may be overdue for their own ‘bloodletting’!
 But these bowls of blood congealed and putrefied and eventually a law was passed banning the practice of leaving blood in the windows.
 This caused a problem – where to dispose of the blood?
 Why easy – throw it in the River Thames!!!!

-The barber-surgeons still needed somehow to advertise and that when the barber’s pole became the recognized symbol.
+The barber-surgeons still needed somehow to advertise and that was when the barber’s pole became a recognized symbol.